Tautiška giesmė: 1944–1950

 In the same draft resolution, it was envisaged that the lyrics and the melody of the Tautiška giesmė will be approved by the Presidium of the Supreme Council of the Lithuanian SSR and the Presidium of the Supreme Soviet of the USSR.

 The question of the creation of a new anthem of the Lithuanian SSR returned a year later.
-From 28 until 29 September 1945, the issue was held at the meeting of the Lithuanian Communist Party Central Committee Bureau.
+In 1945, from September 28 to 29, the issue was held at the meeting of the Lithuanian Communist Party Central Committee Bureau.
 In the meeting, it was decided that a new anthem of the Lithuanian SSR was needed to reflect the socio-political change in Lithuania.
 A commission was organized to make the new national anthem of the Lithuanian SSR.

-The committee consisted of K. Preikšas as the chairman, Justas Paleckis, Juozas Banaitis, Juozas Žiugžda, and the honored artists in the Lithuanian SSR, Professor Juozas Gruodis, Kostas Korsakas, and Vladas Niunka.
-The lyrics and the melody of the national anthem of the Lithuanian SSR should be submitted no later than on 1 January 1946.
+The committee consisted of K. Preikšas as the chairman, Justas Paleckis, Juozas Banaitis, Juozas Žiugžda, and the Honored Artists of the Lithuanian SSR, Professor Juozas Gruodis, Kostas Korsakas, and Vladas Niunka.
+The lyrics and the melody of the national anthem of the Lithuanian SSR should be submitted no later than on January 1, 1946.
 However, the anthem wasn't submitted in the deadline.
-A new commission for the anthem was created, consisted of Antanas Venclova, Theophilus Tilvytis, Juozas Melnikas, Valerija Valsiūnienė, Eduardas Mieželaitis, Vacys Reimeris and Aleksys Churginas.
-Due to the active partisan struggle in Lithuania, the plans of the new national anthem was relinquished.
+A new commission for the anthem was created, consisted of Antanas Venclova, Teofilis Tilvytis, Juozas Melnikas, Valerija Valsiūnienė, Eduardas Mieželaitis, Vacys Reimeris and Aleksys Churginas.
+Due to the active national partisan struggle in Lithuania, the plans of the new national anthem was relinquished.
 Apparently, the authorities believed that replacing Tautiška giesmė with a new one would further aggravate dissatisfaction of the population with the political system.

-Of all the Soviet Baltic republics, only Lithuania could maintain the usage of their previous national anthem.
+Of all the Soviet Baltic republics, only Lithuania managed to maintain the usage of their previous national anthem.
 The anthem was used until 1950.
-In Latvia and Estonia, new anthems were created and approved in 1945.
+In occupied Latvia and Estonia, new anthems were created and approved in 1945.
 Due to the different opinions about the anthem of the Lithuanian SSR, Justas Paleckis proposed to change the words of the Tautiška giesmė.
-However, the propose idea was rejected.
+However, the proposed idea was rejected.